BitCannaCommunity/BCNA-Installer/README.md

  - Ubuntu Server 20.04

 # Run as normal User (NOT ROOT):
- ### You must CHANGE the value of the 'STAKE' variable to your need!
- ### You will choose upload your "wallet.dat" file into $PWD directory, if not uploaded, will create a new "wallet.dat" file.
+ ### You can upload your "wallet.dat" file into $PWD directory (NOT RECOMMENDED THIS METHOD, Import Private Key!).
+Example: /home/bitcannauser/wallet.dat on same dir as /home/bitcannauser/*
     git clone https://github.com/BitCannaCommunity/BCNA-Installer.git
-    chmod -R +x BCNA-Installer && bash $PWD/BCNA-Installer/BCNA-Script.sh
+    chmod -R 700 BCNA-Installer && bash "$PWD"/BCNA-Installer/BCNA-Script.sh

-# $ Please, Check all code!
-Don't judge me before you have read it!
-So much work done here, some respect would be nice $

 # Support donating:
 If you like this script and/or it saved you a lot of time feel free do give tips to get some seeds or CBD with Bitcanna Coins.